ikrish99/iTunesSearch/README.md

 		search value - jack johnson
 		filter - none
 	- output - Can't Talk to Server.
 Please Try again after some time and Cross check your internet Connection (Error code 500)

-Thank you.
-Sorry, If I have missed anything in the requirements.